Home broadband deals in Bath

-The availability of fixed-line unlimited broadband in Bath is heavily dependent on your location, more so than some other areas due to the comparatively small number of exchanges and the mix of services on offer at each.
+The availability of fixed-line unlimited broadband in Bath depends on your exact location.
+This is more so the case than in other areas of the UK due to the comparatively small number of exchanges and the mix of services on offer at each.

 Comparing mobile broadband in Bath